Attempto/APE/java/README.md

 -------

-In order to run the unit tests (`ant test`), first start the `ape.exe` in the server more, both as socket server and as HTTP server.
+In order to run the unit tests (`ant test`), first start the `ape.exe` in the server mode, both as socket server and as HTTP server.

 	$ ./ape.exe -server -port 5000
 	$ ./ape.exe -httpserver -port 8000